-The AEGIS products are applied in aqueous solution and can be inserted into almost any wet process during manufacturing at the mill.
+For Soft Furnishing The AEGIS products are applied in aqueous solution and can be inserted into almost any wet process during manufacturing at the mill.
 They can also be applied to finished goods.
-The antimicrobial is easily integrated into most jet, pad, and batch processes.
+The antimicrobial is easily integrated into a moist jet, pad, and batch processes.
 The antimicrobial is cationic so it mixes well with other cationic and nonionic finishes (most softeners) and performs well in the same bath.

 How long does the treatment last?